2008–09 Pittsburgh Penguins season: Farm teams

-Pittsburgh's American Hockey League affiliate, the Wilkes-Barre/Scranton Penguins, finished the 2008–09 season third in the East Division.

 Chris Minard, the AHL's leading goal scorer at time of announcement, was selected as a starter for Team Canada in the 2009 All Star Classic.
 Jeff Taffe and Ben Lovejoy were selected as reserves for the PlanetUSA team.
 All three players were under two-way NHL contracts and played games with Pittsburgh during the season.
 In the game, Taffe scored three goals and recorded two assists.

 Janne Pesonen, who signed a contract with the Penguins in July 2008, finished the 2008–09 season as the AHL's fourth-leading scorer, set a new record for points in a single season for the team, surpassing Toby Petersen's 67-point season in 2000–01, and his 82 points were the most ever by a Finn in AHL history.

-The ECHL affiliate Wheeling Nailers finished the season fourth in the Northern Division, and were eliminated in the first round of the 2009 Kelly Cup Playoffs.

-The Nailers had three players selected for the 2009 ECHL All-Star Game, all reserve forwards.
-Nick Johnson, the only Penguins prospect, was drafted by the team 67th overall in 2004 and signed an entry-level contract with the organization in March 2008.
-Johnson did not play in the All-Star Game because he finished the season with Wilkes-Barre/Scranton.

 Media affiliates

 WXDX-FM 105.9 of Pittsburgh was the radio flagship station for the Penguins for the third season.
 In April, the team and the station agreed to a six-year contract extension.
 Mike Lange, former Penguin Phil Bourque and Bob Grove were the station's broadcasters.

 FSN Pittsburgh was the primary television network.
 Paul Steigerwald, Dan Potash, Rob King, and former Penguins Bob Errey and Jay Caufield were the station's broadcast team.
 During the semi-final playoff round against the Washington Capitals, game five set a record as the highest watched game on any FSN regional network in history.
 It was then surpassed by games six and seven; the final game of the series drew a 24.97 average rating—twice the viewers than the second most watched show of the evening.